MichaelCurrin/artists-portfolio/README.md

 Make changes to the [\_data](/_data/) directory - choose images to show as well as order and label, change content for other pages and the update navbar.

-Add or remove pages in the root of the project - update the navbar file to ensure the pages are visible in the menu.
+Add or remove pages in the root of the project - update the navbar file to ensure your pages are visible in the menu.

 ## Development